Bumblebee202111/doubean-public/README.md

 * Remember last bottom/Subjects tabs

-* Do not use ugly Thumb Up icon of Material Icons
+* Do not use the ugly Thumb Up icon from Material Icons

 * Groups
   * Dynamic topic sorts-by